jordond/romtool/docs/playlist.md

-                              rename files to original --exclude, -x               Pattern to exclude files --confirm                   Select which files to use[boolean] [default: true] --verbose, -v, --isVerbose  Display all the things                   [boolean]
+                              rename files to original --exclude, -x               Pattern to exclude files --confirm                   Select which files to use[boolean] [default: true]
 ```

 ## Screenshot